systematic-magic/pmc-docs/docs/source/research_papers_html.rst

    :alt: Affiliation format

 2.7.
-Check that each affiliation number has only one complete affiliation.
+Check that each affiliation number has only one complete affiliation. |br|
 One affiliation – one number.

 2.8.
 Check that first word of Author Notes starts with a capital letter.

 2.9.
-Check that Author Notes are preceded by a symbol (or group of symbols).
+Check that Author Notes are preceded by a symbol (or group of symbols). |br|
 Most used symbols are: \*, †, +, #, $,**,*** \

 .. image:: /_static/pic3_author_notes.png